day8/re-frame-10x/README.md

 lein less auto
 ```

 and the .less file will automatically compile to css on file changes.
 Don't edit the file within `src/day8/re_frame/css` directly, or it will be overwriten.
-We are using css preprocessing because in order to isolate the panel styles, we are namespacing the panell styles with the id `#--re-frame-trace--`.
+We are using css preprocessing because in order to isolate the panel styles, we are namespacing the panel styles with the id `#--re-frame-trace--`.